bitovi/academy/src/typescript/9-generics.md

 }
 ```

-Ideally, you'd want to use this function to wrap all sorts of values:
+Ideally, you’d want to use this function to wrap all sorts of values:

 ```js
 let fourObj = wrapAsValue(4);  //-> {value: 4}